MocioF/No-unsafe-inline/readme.txt

 5. A database summary table at the bottom of tools tab.

 == Changelog ==
+= 1.1.3 =
+* Reduce capture occurences
+* (dev) adding support for SCRIPT_DEBUG
+* Update composer and npm dependencies
+* Fix admin js for jquery deprecations
+* Adding some cookie scripts to the list of scripts that do not support SRI

 = 1.1.2 =
 * Removed the use of 'hash-value' to allow external styles - not supported by CSP
 * Removed the use of 'hash-value' to allow external images - not supported by CSP